30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 Peanut Butter and a Burger

 While many of the options on this list rely on salty-sweet combinations, this is more of a salt and more salt situation.
-Apparently, adding melted peanut butter when forming beef patties will make them juicier.
+Adding melted peanut butter when forming beef patties will make them juicier.
 For an even more daring take on the combo, try adding Thai peanut sauce to your next burger for an unforgettable flavor combination.

 Chocolate and Chips